Inca Trail Ultimate Travel Guide to Machu Picchu 2024

 The Short 2-Day Inca Trail and the One-Day Inca Trail cover 9 km (5.5 miles) from km 104 to Machu Picchu.

-How high is the Inca Trail?
+How high does the Inca Trail reach?

 Knowing the elevation of any trail is very important, and The Classic Inca Trail 4-Day reaches 4,215 meters (13,800 feet) at the Dead Woman’s Pass, and the overage campsite elevation is 3300 meters (10,000 feet).